-The game of tennis offers us a unique opportunity to strengthen and maintain every part of the human body.
+The game of tennis offers us a unique opportunity to strengthen and maintain every part of the body.

 From the cardiovascular and anaerobic strength, dynamic balance and agility, to the mental discipline and meditative benefits, tennis is truly an activity for the mind, body and soul.